atoulme/besu/docs/development/building.md

-# Checkout code and build it
+RunnerTest.java# Checkout code and build it

 ## Prerequisites